The term ‘Franchise Area Development’…

-The term franchise area development means one specific type of business relationship in franchising, but the general principles can be used to understand other relationships like master franchise, regional development, or area development.
-The concept is quite simple: the rights to develop a specific geographic territory are granted by a franchisor to a willing, and hopefully able, business entity for quicker expansion of the franchise network.
+means one specific type of business relationship in franchising.
+But the principles describe other relationships like master franchise or regional developer.
+The concept is quite simple.
+A franchisor grants rights to develop a specific geographic territory to a willing, and hopefully able, business entity.
 In the world of franchise area development, that’s where the simplicity ends and the nuances begin.

 Franchise Area Development – Developer is Owner of All Units

-Franchise Area Development – Developer is Franchise Owner and Franchise Seller
+Franchise Area Development – Developer is a Franchise Owner and Franchise Seller

-A variation of the first scenario involves franchise area development where the developer grows a territory through a combination of units that the developer owns and others that the developer sells.
-The developer seeds the area with self-owned units and then works with the franchisor in securing and supporting other franchisees in the territory.
-If handled correctly, there are several advantages to this arrangement.
-The developer acts like a franchisor by using other people’s money and management to grow the area in the form of franchisees.
-The developer can also share in the royalty stream generated by franchisees for work normally provided by the franchisor.
+The developer can also share in the royalty stream generated by franchisees.
 The franchisor benefits from the close proximity of supervision and support provided by the developer.
 The franchisee also benefits from that proximity.
 The downside of course, is that if either franchisor or developer do not provide the support services required, the trickle down effect on franchisees could throw the franchise area development into turmoil.
 The main caveat here?
 Above all, both the developer and the franchisor must have the skills to perform their part of the agreement.

 The Science of Franchise Area Development

-The science of the concept involves proper test marketing, contracts, pricing, support splits, training assignments, organizational and operational guidelines, territory and demographic analysis, and sales to good franchisees to build a sound foundation.
+The science of the concept involves proper test marketing, pricing, support splits, training assignments, organizational and operational guidelines.
+Demographic analysis, and sales to good franchisees to build a sound foundation.
 All of this is basic franchising 101.
 BUT, the “art” of the concept is something entirely different.

 The Art of Franchise Area Development

 Art is measured by the quality and creativity of the strategic plan.
 That makes the difference between success and merely formalizing an agreement.
-Quality franchise area development must be rooted in intelligent partnering.
-Area development dictates dynamic team building.
-Unless personalities mesh, goals and visions are shared, and handshakes are heartfelt, trouble and disappointment are on the horizon.
-Franchising should be partnered with promises kept, but often promises of staying united through thick and thin are forgotten when the results of poor planning surface.
+Personalities, goals and visions must mesh, but even then, the results of poor planning will kill the initial dream.
 With good strategic planning, area development can be successful.
 Beyond the obvious need to begin with a quality franchise offering, it is again the concept of fit that will spell the difference between success and failure.

 In addition to this article, you can hear about franchise area development via franchise streaming audio.